bmartacho/UniPose/README.md

 **NEW!: UniPose+: A unified framework for 2D and 3D human pose estimation in images and videos**
 <p align="justify">
 Our novel and improved UniPose+ framework for pose estimation achieves State-of-the-Art results in several datasets.
-UniPose+ can be found in the following link: <a href="https://www.computer.org/csdl/journal/tp/5555/01/09599531/1yeC9DHjMw8">UniPose+ PAMI</a>.
+UniPose+ can be found in the following link: <a href="https://www.computer.org/csdl/journal/tp/5555/01/09599531/1yeC9DHjMw8">UniPose+ at PAMI</a>.
 Full code for the UniPose+ framework is scheduled to be released in the near future.
 </p><br />

 **NEW!: OmniPose: A Multi-Scale Framework for Multi-Person Pose Estimation**